GovartPeijnenborg/AllPhi_Space_Invaders/README.md

 # Getting started code
 1. Clone the repo.
 2. Open the project in Unity Hub or open the scripts using the sln files.
-3. Make sure the workload "Game development with Unity" is installed on Visual Studio
+3. Make sure the workload "Game development with Unity" is installed on Visual Studio.
 # Getting started playing the game
 These files will be kept up to date every push.
 1. The game files are in the map Space Invader game files.